 They can also interfere with your heart rate, as they directly influence your breathing and how relaxed you are.
 People with heart problems or a history of seizures shouldn’t really use them.
 If you don’t have a history or heart problems or seizures etc, then you should be fine!

-List of the BEST binaural beat providers for lucid dreaming
+List of the BEST binaural beats for lucid dreaming

 The issue with this is, there are LOTS of different providers, makers, and creators of brainwave entrainment on the internet.
 There are also LOTS of scam artists, fake beats, and binaural beats that simply DON’T WORK and don’t do anything.
 Here is a list of the BEST and most effective binaural beats that will actually help you lucid dream